 7.5%

-Oncology and liver disease focus; R&D in liver-associated thrombocytopenia
+Oncology and liver disease focus; R&D in liver-associated thrombocytopenia.

 Rigel Pharmaceuticals